-We play a lot of video games here at Trusted Reviews.
-From the lesser-known indie offerings to the big-budget triple-A blockbusters, we’re checking them out and seeing if they’re worth your hard-earned money.
-We play literally hundreds of games every year, but only the cream of the crop has made our best PS4 games list.
+We play a lot of games at Trusted Reviews.
+From lesser-known indie offerings to big-budget triple-A blockbusters, we’re seeing if they’re worth your hard-earned money.
+We play literally hundreds of games every year, but only the cream of the crop makes our best PS4 games list.

-We may make money if you click one of the links to buy one of the titles in our list.
-That means we want you to be happy with your purchase, so you can come back to us again the next time you need something safe in the knowledge you’re getting sound advice.
+We may make money if you click the links to buy one of the titles in our list.
+That means we want you to be happy with your purchase, so you come back to us again safe in the knowledge you’re getting sound advice.

-We’ve whittled down our selection to 15 of the very best PS4 games you can buy right now, encompassing as many genres as we can to suit all tastes.
-We’ll be updating our roundup should new amazing games arrive over the coming weeks and months, but for now, this is the best you can buy.
+We’ve whittled down our selection a handful of the very best PS4 games on the market, encompassing as many genres as we can to suit all tastes.
+We’ll be updating our roundup should new amazing games arrive over the coming weeks and months.

 How we test the best PS4 Games

 If it’s a sequel to a game already in our list, then we will swap it out as the latest and greatest game in the series.
-For example, Yakuza 6: The Song of Life recently replaced Yakuza Kiwami.
+For example, Yakuza 6: The Song of Life replaced Yakuza Kiwami, while Street Fighter 30th Anniversary Collection replaced Street Fighter 5.
 This doesn’t necessarily mean that the former is better than the latter in instances when they receive the same review score, but we’d rather not flood the roundup with several entries from the same franchise, so that you get a good variety of games to choose from.

 Also, any platform-exclusive titles that we rate very highly will remain on the list.
 Cross-platform games available on the Xbox One, PC or Nintendo Switch will more likely be moved in favour of a PS4-exclusive game, as we feel that PS4-owners will want to know about the best games which can only be played on your console.